Updated: Mar 24

-Believers do have a reasonable snippet of fact to justify maintaining a glimmer of hope that one of the founders of their nation was ever-so-possibly an occasional consumer of female cannabis plants, however.
+Believers do have a snippet of fact to justify maintaining a glimmer of hope that one of the founders of their nation was ever-so-possibly an occasional consumer of female cannabis plants, however.

 Maybe, just maybe, those female plants featured mature flowers containing enough THC to result in a psychoactive effect.

 But we're entirely outside of proof here, folks.
 It's borderline fantasy land.
 That noted, let's hear from another respected authority on the topic.

 "Radical" Russ Belville is a charismatic cannabis legalization advocate from Portland, Oregon.
 In an article for High Times, Belville quotes Washington from one of the first American president's diaries:

 "Began to separate the male from female plants at do –rather too late" [sic] and "Pulling up the (male) hemp.
 Was too late for the blossom hemp by three weeks or a month." — George Washington, POTUS #1

 Thus, at least for a brief period, Washington was separating male and female hemp plants.
 By modern standards, if any of the female flowers developed more than 0.3 percent THC, they would no longer be considered hemp and would leap the contemporary categorical chasm to become cannabis.

 Check out this excerpt from the article "The Truth about George Washington and Hemp" by John L. Smith, Jr. for the Journal of the American Revolution.